Pulkit-Khandelwal/medical-mldg-seg/README.md

 ### Code
+- `mldg-seg` folder consists is the main directory for all the PyTorch code
+- `postprocess` folder consists of code for computing the evaluation metrics, statistics and retaining the largest connected component
+- `data_split_up` folder consists of all the domain splits
 - `requirementst.txt` contains the majority of the libraries used
-- `data_split_up` folder consists of all the domain splits
-- `postprocess` folder consists of code for computing the evaluation metrics, statistics and retaining the largest connected component
-- mldg-seg consists of the python files

 ### References